2022 Alcan Regulations

 - Words like "Race" or

-vehicle decals.
-These are only allowed on manufacturer
+decals.
+These may be allowed on manufacturer provided

 Cars, Trucks, SUV's: